-Microsoft President: Democracy Is At Stake, Regulate Big Tech
+Microsoft President: Democracy Is At Stake.
+Regulate Big Tech

 Skeptics say Smith's rhetoric masks an agenda to keep Microsoft on top.
 A tough law making Internet platforms accountable for content poses a greater threat to the competition than to Microsoft.
 And calling for regulation doesn't necessarily mean the strongest regulation.
 Earlier this year, in its home state of Washington, Microsoft pushed back on a facial recognition bill that protected civil rights in favor of a less restrictive bill.
 And other tech chiefs — including Facebook's Mark Zuckerberg — have said there's a need for some regulation.

 But Smith goes further and deeper than his peers, by arguing that governments need to probe the fundamentals of the data economy.
-He poses these questions: Where does our data go?
-Who gets to call the shots on how our data gets used: the few companies — Microsoft included — that have collected it?
+He poses these questions: Where do our data go?
+Who gets to call the shots on how our data get used: the few companies — Microsoft included — that have collected the informaton?

 "I worry that if all of the data on which the world relies is in the hands of a small number of tech companies, you're going to see a massive transfer of economic wealth," he says.